BUSTER-21/examples/api_documentation/docs/source/examples/fetch_output.rst

   :?model=:

-    Filter the livecontexts by model.
-Set this to model id retrieved from the :doc:`Jobs API <examples/fetch_model>`.
+    Filter the Live Contexts by model.
+Set this to model id retrieved from the :doc:`Jobs API </examples/fetch_model>`.

+  :?isCommonModel=:

+    Get list of Live Contexts for all the live common models and entities.
+Set this to true if you do not have a model id.

   :?offset=: